Second Year, PL-2

 Juniors also work with increased autonomy caring for acutely ill patients in the EDs at BMC and BCH, serve as the main responders to all deliveries requiring a pediatrician at BWH, and cover one of the three main teams in the Medical-Surgical Intensive Care Unit (MSICU).
 These rotations require juniors to build on the clinical skills and knowledge gained during the intern year, become more nuanced in their evaluations and differential diagnoses, and more independent and efficient in patient management.

-Supervisory experiences: Juniors supervise interns in the BMC Ward and NICU, on subspecialty teams and on the General Pediatrics Teams (which also contains the Admit team).
+Supervisory experiences: Juniors supervise interns in the BMC Ward and NICU, on subspecialty teams and on the Pediatric Hospital Medicine team (which also contains the Admit team).
 They are also frequently role models and sources of support for interns in the EDs at BCH and BMC.
 Many of our residents love to teach and lead, and these experiences are highly valued by juniors as opportunities to participate in shaping the culture of the BCRP.

 Resident as Teacher Curriculum: Juniors have a two week TEACH rotation focused on developing residents’ supervisory and teaching skills.
 It includes scheduled activities such as delivering a chalk talk, practicing feedback, and precepting medical students, as well as provides individualized time tailored to each resident’s career goals.